Keeping Your Focus on the Big

-Keeping focus long-term in Corporate America is tuff.
-You come in blazing and fired up but after a year or two, your only focus becomes how soon you can get to the weekend.
+The story is all the same…. you come into a new job blazing and fired up but after a year or three, your only focus becomes how soon you can get to the weekend.

 The burnout affects us all.
 It happened to me.
 I was at a company where I loved my boss but the work was limiting.
 I unplugged and thought I could coast until one day I was asked to join an important call and on the spot asked to lead it.
 I bombed!
 I had not been paying attention to what was happening in my department and could not confidently speak to it in my boss’s absence…even though it was a small team and I was briefed.
 I was embarrassed and it was then and there that I knew I need to kick my own ass back into focus.